-Overactive bladder is an often embarrassing condition in which a woman finds it difficult to control the urge to urinate and may lead to the involuntary loss of urine.
-Symptoms include urinary frequency, urgency and leakage.
+Overactive bladder is an often embarrassing condition in which a woman finds it difficult to control the urge to urinate, possibly leading to involuntary loss of urine.
+Symptoms include urinary frequency, urgency, and leakage.

 Treatment options available include bladder training, diet modification, physical therapy, Axonics®

-Therapy, Bladder Botox, Neurostimulation (both Urgent PC and Interstim), and medication.
-In addition to this, WPSC offers three third line treatment options for difficult to treat OAB.
+Therapy, Bladder Botox, Neurostimulation (Urgent PC and InterStim), and medication.
+In addition, WPSC offers three third-line treatment options for difficult-to-treat OAB.

 Pelvic Organ Prolapse